ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned pulling changes down from GitHub.
 - Learned opening and merging a pull request.
 - Learned a full personal Git workflow from branch to merged PR.
+- Learned writing a .gitignore file to exclude files from tracking.